 TRON Lightcycle / Run is finally welcoming its first Guests!
 If you’re wondering what this innovative thrill ride has in store for you, we’re covering every detail of the experience, from the queue to the ride itself.

 Looming in the distance just beyond Space Mountain, the enormous canopied structure (complete with a high-speed roller coaster flying effortlessly below) is impossible to miss.
 Its sleek, futuristic white aesthetic matches the impressive technology that awaits inside.
 And while we’ve watched it come to life slowly in Magic Kingdom’s Tomorrowland, it’s finally time to experience all that Walt Disney World’s newest attraction has to offer.
 That’s right – we’re talking about TRON Lightcycle / Run.

-This past week, I had the opportunity to enter The Grid and preview Tron Lightcycle/Run ahead of its official April 4th opening.
+I had the opportunity to enter The Grid and ride Tron Lightcycle/Run.
 After years of watching the attraction’s construction from afar, it was my turn to hop on a Lightcycle and see what awaited beneath that impressive canopy.
 Here’s your guide to what it’s like to step into the queue for this thrilling coaster, and what you can expect from the all-new locker process and ride experience.

 The TRON Lightcycle / Run Queue